The hospitality industry is resilient. It will bounce back. It was proven with SARS and it will be proven again with Coronavirus.

 According to Google, search traffic for the word ‘staycation’ is up 50% year on year for 2020 so far.
 Refocus your attention and hone in on the domestic market.
 Create compelling reasons for local residents and domestic travellers to continue visiting your business, even if that only means stopping in for a visit to your restaurant, bar or wellness center.

 Here's an idea...Surprise and delight those guests who have chosen to stay with you during the tough times.
-Perhaps reward them with extra loyalty points?
-Give them access to the Club Lounge?
-Or simply make their stay more comfortable by boosting your in-room dining options.
+Perhaps reward them with extra loyalty points, give them access to the Club Lounge, or simply make their stay more comfortable by boosting your in-room dining options.

 6. Keep marketing

 Revenue is down so you’re cutting costs.
 But cutting your marketing budget entirely carries enormous risk.
 Your customers will lose sight of you and your competitors will gain the advantage.
-You must hold your ground during the crisis.
+You must hold your ground during this crisis.
 By maintaining a streamlined marketing program during the tough times, you’ll have a platform of strength to build upon once circumstances improve.

 Here's an idea...According to HubSpot, 64% of consumers are more likely to buy a product after watching a video.
 It doesn’t need to be fancy.
 In fact, you can do it all from your phone.
 Show what’s happening behind-the-scenes, let your team do the talking, and bring your brand to life.
 Make sure you share it across all your social media channels too.

 During times of uncertainty, consistency is critical.
 Consider all the facts and make sure you’re getting your information from reliable sources.
 Don’t encourage further hysteria with over-the-top behaviour.
 Be consistent.
 Be calm.
 Over-communicate.
 And be yourselves.